gnunn-gitops/cluster-config/README.md

 # Tenant Configuration

 Currently im managing tenants with kustonize but my feeling is this is too complicated.
 I'm planning on moving to a helm chart in the future.

+# Other Notes

+I am using annotation tracking with Argo CD and as result am not using IgnoreExtraneous (though I may still have some historical examples in the repo).
+Annotation tracking provides more capabilities then the default label tracking and should always be used to mitigate false positives from operator created resources.